 Travel on your own Vs. Arranged Tours

-In those two examples, it was more logical for me to get a so called “budget holiday” because of the transportation logistics, location of the sights, and because the final overall price would have been higher if I did them on my own.
+In those two examples, it was more logical for me to get a so-called “budget holiday” because of the transportation logistics, the location of the sights, and because the final overall price would have been higher if I did them on my own.

 Foreign Exchange vs. Withdraw at ATM